programmfabrik/easydb-documentation/content/sysadmin/installation/redhat.en.md

 Please follow the [prerequisites](../../requirements) for the installation in advance.

+The recommended installation is with Debian or Ubuntu: see [here](../).

-This is the installation under Red Hat Enterprise Linux (RHEL) 8.1.
-For Debian and Ubuntu see [here](../).
+This page is the installation under Red Hat Enterprise Linux (RHEL) 8.1, which is less robust but also works.

 ## podman plugin